binchenX/understand_container/docs/ch5.md

 root     11674 11665  0 12:00 pts/0    00:00:00 sh
 ```

-And here the dump of the mount info for our new container.
+And here is the dump of the mount info for our new container.

 ```
 $ cat /proc/11674/mounts | sort | uniq